-Note: Adolescent programs, detox, and codependents are excluded from the employment calculations.
+$Note: A dolescent\ programs,\ detox,\ and\ codependents\ are\ excluded\ from\ the\ employment\ calculations.$

-Significance: Employment of the adult substance use treatment population measures engagement in work and accounts for those not actively seeking work - unlike the "Employment Rate" which is based only on the labor force.
+Significance: Employment of the adult substance abuse treatment population measures engagement in work and accounts for those not actively seeking work - unlike the "Employment Rate" which is based only on the labor force.
 The measure is compared against the employment of the civilian noninstitutional population (age 16-64) in Missouri (data source: U.S. Bureau of Labor Statistics).
-Employment has a powerful therapeutic impact for individuals in recovery and is to be included in the treatment and recovery plan.